GCOM7140/group-project/README.md

 Instagram campaign?
 No grade will be assigned to this memo.
 However, it does offer a valuable opportunity for you to get feedback from us on both the scope of your proposed project as well as the analytical strategy you are proposing to implement.
-Submit this memo here no later than 5:00 pm on March 25.
+Submit this memo here no later than 11:59 pm on April 5.

 ### Final Submissions
 3. A report of no more than 25 pages, 12-point font, double-spaced (excluding